Why is my dog twitching in their sleep? Vet's guide to dreaming vs seizures

 Why do dogs sleep with their eyes open?

-Dogs often sleep with their eyes partially closed.
-They may also sleep with one or both eyes open, especially when dreaming.
-When your dog’s eyes are partially open, you may also see their third eyelid, called thenictitating membrane, which is a pale pink color.
+Just like humans, dog sleep positions vary from one fur friend to another.
+And while most dogs often sleep with their eyes partially closed, they may also sleep with one or both eyes open, especially when dreaming.
+When your dog’s eyes are partially open, you may also see their third eyelid, called the nictitating membrane, which is a pale pink color.

-During REM sleep, your dog’s eyes actually dart around in different directions under their eyelids, which is why this stage of sleep is known as Rapid Eye Movement!
-You might also notice that your dog sleeps with their eyes open after a recent anaesthetic or sedation due to the medications used.
+During REM sleep, your dog’s eyes actually dart around in different directions under their eyelids, which is why this stage of sleep is known as Rapid Eye Movement.
+You might also notice that your dog sleeps with their eyes open after a recent anesthetic or sedation due to the medications used.

 When to call the vet